mostafijur566/blog_app_flutter/README.md

 ## Blogo - Blog app in flutter

-A blog app where an user can share post and comment.
+A blog app where user can share post and comment.